heremaps/xyz-documentation/docs/api/devguide/geocoderInt.md

           "forceForwardGeocoding": (true|false), // Force forward geocoding even if object already has coordinates (Default=false)
           "forwardSaveCoords": (true|false), // Save old coordinates in case they're being overwritten.
 (Default=false) "forwardQuery":["<FIELD_1>","<FIELD_2>",...,"<FIELD_N>"], // List of property keys used to create forward Geocoding search string (Default is empty!)
+          "forwardQualifiedQuery": {"country":"<FIELD_1>",...}	// Map of qualified sub-parameters for forward geocoding which can be country, county, city, district, street, houseNumber and/or postalCode (Default is empty!)
           "apiKey":"<YourAPIKey>" // API-Key used to authenticate and authorize call to geocoder service. **REQUIRED** }
       }